-As stated under Australian Privacy Principle (APP) 12 (see above), federal public sector agencies provide access to personal information through the Freedom of Information Act 1982 (Cth) (“FOI Act (Cth)”).
+As stated under Australian Privacy Principle (APP) 12 (see APPs 12 and 13: Access to, and correction of, personal information), federal public sector agencies provide access to personal information through the Freedom of Information Act 1982 (Cth) (“FOI Act (Cth)”).
 However, section 41 of this Act exempts agencies from providing access to personal information if the disclosure involves an unreasonable disclosure of personal information – subject to the exception that a person cannot be denied access to documents containing their own personal information.

 Tax file numbers (TFNs) are unique numbers issued to individuals by the Australian Taxation Office (ATO).
-The enhanced TFN scheme, introduced in 1988, allows the ATO to identify those who lodge income tax returns, and to match information provided in tax returns with other sources of information (e.g. records of interest paid by financial institutions).
+The enhanced TFN scheme, introduced in 1988, allows the ATO to identify those who lodge income tax returns, and to match information provided in tax returns with other sources of information (e.g. records of interest).

 Because of concerns raised about the earlier proposal of an Australia Card, a central feature of the TFN scheme is that supplying a personal TFN is voluntary.

-A breach of the Data-matching Act or Data-matching guidelines constitutes an interference with privacy under section 13 of the PA 1988.
-Anyone who believes their privacy has been breached under this section can complain to the Information Commissioner.
+A breach of the Data-matching Act or Data-matching guidelines is an interference with privacy under the PA 1988 (s 13).
+If you believe your privacy has been breached under section 13, you can complain to the Australian Information Commissioner.

 Certain uses of the TFN in relation to superannuation administration are now also authorised by law.